The Department

 Our Mission

-The UW-Madison Department of Communication Arts produces communication scholars and practitioners who make a difference.
+The UW-Madison Department of Communication Arts produces communication scholars and practitioners who make a difference on campus and in the world.
 Wisconsin students engage in a wide range of study and practice in all forms of human communication.
 Our curriculum combines critical analysis with practical application to give depth and perspective to life in a mediated age.
-Communication Arts graduates make an impact in their chosen fields and on the world around them.
+Communication Arts graduates make an impact in their chosen fields through their understanding and practice of effective communication.

 Our Vision

-We prepare our students for the future by staying at the forefront of our field, with the objective of making a positive difference in the world through effective communication.
+We prepare our students for the future by engaging them in an expanding, interdisciplinary program of communication research and practice while showing them how to make a positive difference in the world through leadership in effective communication.

 We accomplish our mission and vision by: